Documentation for our customized KeePass client - Pleasant Password Server

 will *ALL* be redirected to:

-Customers will have varying methods and policies for distributing & installing the KeePass for Pleasant client.
+Customers will have varying methods and policies for deploying / distributing & installing the KeePass for Pleasant client on user machines.

 - User downloads from "Client Download" tab in web app: visible to all with Users role ("View Client Download")